 Holotranscobalamin remains unchanged during pregnancy

-The second benefit is that compared to holohaptocorrin, holotranscobalamin has a shorter circulating half-life.
+Another benefit is that compared to holohaptocorrin (inactive B12), holotranscobalamin has a shorter circulating half-life.
 This means that when you’re approaching a negative B12 balance and entering the low range of B12 levels, the earliest change that actually occurs is very likely to be a decrease in the levels of active B12 specifically.

 Active-B12 has fulfilled our expectations in being a robust assay that improves the assessment of vitamin B12 status.
 It provides reassurance to us that we have contributed to improved patient care.
 The routine availability of this assay differentiates our laboratory as a progressive provider of quality pathology.